arvindsinghtomar/AppAuth-Android/README.md

     .build();
 ```

-This configuration will only permit Chrome or Samsung Browser to be used as
+This configuration will only permit Chrome or Samsung Browser to
-a custom tab for authorization flows, and changes the SSL socket factory to
+be used as a custom tab for authorization flows, and changes the
-a hypothetical custom version `MySocketFactory`.
-The modification of the
+SSL socket factory to a hypothetical custom version
+`MySocketFactory`.
+The modification of the socket factory is
-socket factory is useful for certificate pinning, or adding some additional
+useful for certificate pinning, or adding some additional
 certificates to the trusted set (such as for testing).

-This configuration is provided to `AuthorizationService` upon construction:
+This configuration is provided to `AuthorizationService` upon
+construction:

 ```java
 new AuthorizationService(context, appAuthConfig);
 ```

-### Dynamic client registration
+### Dynamic client registration(Optional)

 If the server supports dynamic client registration, a new registration
 request can be constructed for dispatch: